Flash Gordon

 Obviously, this isn't the most accurate way, but without the model or drawings of it, there isn't much else to be done.
 At any rate, it produces a result reasonably accurate to the movie.
 You can download a large line drawing of the rocket for yourself.
 Note that this drawing just shows the structural elements without any surface detail. plans drawing

 Later, I discovered another great source of information for modeling fantasy rockets: Spaceship Handbook by Jack Hagerty and Jon Rogers.
-(You can buy this book through the the ARA Press site or at bookstores.)
 Luckily, it turned out that my drawings weren't too far off (although simplified) so all is well.

 The book also contains information and drawings on many other space vehicles that never were, and is a great source of information for the fantasy scale modeler.